Families of Berkovich spaces: The main theorem

-\deux{theorelcodepth} {\bf Theorem.} {\em Let~$X$ be a~$k$-analytic space, let~$Y$ be an~$X$-analytic space, let~$\sch E$ be a coherent sheaf on~$Y$, let~$n$ and~$d$ be two integers.
-Let us consider the following subsets of~$Y$ (fiberwise notions should be understood with respect to~$X$).
+\begin{theo} Let~$X$ be a~$k$-analytic space, let~$Y$ be an~$X$-analytic space, let~$\mathscr E$ be a coherent sheaf on~$Y$, let~$n$ and~$d$ be two non-negative integers.
+Let us consider the following subsets of~$Y$ (fiberwise notions are understood with respect to~$X$).